 The course titles and descriptions below are being offered in the Fall of 2019.
-More course options will be announced shortly.

 The Journey from Platform Nine and Three Quarters

 Each of us is on a journey.
 Whether we have travelled to Augustana from afar or are a resident of Camrose, each one of us—at one time or another—decided to pursue a university education.
 Journeys, however, need not involve outward movement; many of the greatest works of literature focus instead on a spiritual or intellectual quest that takes place within the protagonist.
 Our examination of this theme will be broad as we explore different concepts of the journey within the humanities, social sciences, and sciences.
 Our discussions will focus on such topics as quest narratives in ancient and modern texts, the anthropology of travel and tourism, and the migration of human and nonhuman animals across continents.
-Our investigations into the phenomenon of the journey will range from reading Harry Potter to visiting the Miquelon Lake Research Centre.
+Our investigations into the phenomenon of the journey will range from reading Harry Potter to visiting the Miquelon Lake Research Station.

 First Beer Seminar